Last Updated: June 4, 2021

 If you have been notified that you have tested positive for COVID-19, use the below information immediately, to identify and submit your close contact information to Alberta Health Services for follow-up.

 You must immediately:

-Note: The tool will instruct you to enter such information as name, date and locations of contact, phone number and other information that will help the AHS contact tracing team identify anyone in priority groups, and allow for appropriate means of contact tracing.
+Note: The tool will instruct you to enter such information as name, date and locations of contact, phone number and other information that will help the AHS contact tracing team identify and notify close contacts.

 You may receive a follow-up call from AHS to discuss the information you entered.